ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 header:
   image: /assets/images/level-up-arrays.jpg
 ---
-Time to level up our Array game!
-With the advent of ES6, JavaScript `Arrays` have added new functionality that will enhance our programs and streamline the way we have solve problems.
+Time to level up our `Array` game!
+With the advent of ES6, JavaScript `Arrays` have added new functionality that will enhance our programs and streamline the way we write code.
 In this post I will highlight six ES6 `Array` methods, outlining the ways we may have solved problems in the past and illustrating how we can use these new functions to do it (better) now.

 Basically this post is a JavaScript `Array` version of **old and busted vs new hotness**.